mfaani/mfaani/content/posts/interviewing/how-to-think-recursively.md

 draft: true
 ---

-/*
-How to think recursively:
-Just follow these steps:
+This post is a bit about the gotchas that I faced.
+The logic in principle should apply to most recursive problems.

+## General steps
 - Know what it means to travel in a DFS vs BFS.
 Draw diagrams for yourself.
-If you have mastered this, then don't dive deeper yet.
+If you haven't mastered this, then don't dive deeper yet.
-    - Try what you've learned with the most simplest examples: fibonacci problem or 'How many different ways you can climb a staircase' problems are great problems.
-In this post, I'll use the 'How many different ways you can climb a staircase' problem throughout my steps.
+    - Try what you've learned with the most simplest examples: 'How many different ways you can climb a staircase' is  a great problem.
+In this post, I'll use this problem 'How many different ways you can climb a staircase' problem throughout my steps.
+    - Understand the term 'branching factor'.
+That means for each node, how many different ways you can go.
+If all you can do is jump one or jump three, then your branching factor is `2`.
+If you were able to only jump six, then your branching factor is just `1`.

 - Try learning about the different classic (but simple) problems that are solved using Graphs/trees.
 Just knowing the variant kinds of problems and how they work visually will help you write your own code easier.
+Knowing the various applications of DFS will help you even if you can't write the code.
 - Use a paper and try to visually solve the question in the simplest form of a tree example (a root and two leafs).
 - Then make your tree bigger by adding one more level to your tree and try to visualize the solution again.
 If you struggle here, then don't go any further until you figure it out.

-## What information do I need to pass down to my path, so I can have all the variables needed to make a decision?
+## Ask yourself 'what information do I need to pass down for each path, so I can have all the variables needed to make a decision'?
 - A tree is basically made up of multiple paths.
 Each path needs to be able to maintain **its own state**.
+The state can't be shared amongst other paths.
+As that would override your decision.
+The state can't be a property of a class nor a local function of your function.
+It has to be a argument of the function that you pass down as you traverse the tree.
-- What information needs to be passed down a path so you can know whether a path is an answer or not.
-Example of things you need to pass down are:
+- Here are examples of things you may need to pass down depending on the question:
-    - The previous actions you took, e.g. Jumped 2, then jumped 3.
-Your helper function should take that as an array of previous jumps `[3,5]`
+    - The _previous actions_ you took, e.g. Jumped 2, then jumped 3.
+Your helper function should take that as an array of previous jumps `[2,3]`
-    - The sum of previous jumps, e.g. jumped 8.
-You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps.
+    - The _sum_ of previous jumps, e.g. jumped 8.
+You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps is `8`.
-    - How many right turns you've took so far (as opposed to left, up, down).
-You'd just pass 2, or 0 , or 6 or 23, etc.
+    - Other sophisticated problems may require you to pass more complex variables down your path.
 ## Under what conditions do I stop tree traversal?

 Under what condition(s) does your tree not grow / hit a leaf / end a path / terminate progression return something that's not recursive itself.
 Example:
 - End if reached the top of the stairs.
-Or end if you jumped passed to targeted stair.
+Or end if you jumped passed the targeted stair.
-- End if you reached the other end of a 2D grid.
+- If you were solving a grid problem which is more or less the same problem like the climbing stairs, but only in 2D, then you'd end if: you reached the other end of a 2D grid.
 Or end if you went outside the grid.
 Try to come up with logic for this.
 Example:

 ```swift